 Application Technique: Gentle Dabbing vs Massage

 At the early stage of recovery, the scalp should not be rubbed or massaged.
 You can use a clean fingertip or a cotton bud to dab small amounts of oil into the scalp gently.
 This limits the pressure and secures hydration without damaging the follicles.
-After 4 – 6 weeks, if you’ve been checked and cleared by your surgeon, you can start using light circular massage to enhance circulation.
+After 4-6 weeks, if your surgeon has cleared you, you can start using light circular massage to enhance circulation.

 Quantity and Frequency Guidelines